Generalized Rank via Minimal Subposet: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Laurianne Baril, Luis Scoccola, and Greg Stevenson for useful discussions.
+We also thank Tamal K. Dey and Michael Lesnick for pointing out a problem in an earlier version of our \cref{construction-M-rk}.
+We are grateful to the anonymous referee for careful reading and valuable suggestions.
+TB was supported by Bishop’s University, Universit\'e de Sherbrooke and NSERC Discovery Grant RGPIN-2025-05047.
 JD was supported by Universit\'e de Sherbrooke and the Bourse d'Excellence d'Institut des Sciences Math\'ematiques.
 Most of this work was done while SL was at the Universit\'e de Sherbrooke.
+Some of our results were presented by SL at the AARMS-CMS Student Poster Session of the 2025 CMS Summer Meeting.